 Indianapolis — hhgregg raised its preliminary net sales and earnings results for the fourth quarter and fiscal year, both ended March 31, due in part to the closing of Circuit City.

-The chain, which will issue its final results for the quarter and year on June 2, said last week that its unaudited preliminary results shows sales of $365 million for the fourth quarter, a 13 percent increase over the prior year.
+The chain, which will issue its final results for the quarter and year on June 2, said late Tuesday that its unaudited preliminary results shows sales of $365 million for the fourth quarter, a 13 percent increase over the prior year.

 Comp-store sales decreased by approximately 6.5 percent in the quarter, compared with previous comp-store sales guidance of a 7 percent to 11 percent decline

 Net income per diluted share for the fourth fiscal quarter is expected to range between 39 cents and 42 cents, as compared with prior-year adjusted net income per diluted share of 32 cents.